 The skills you bring to the table will determine whether or not you get the job.
 Your skills should prove to the recruiters that you are the best fit for the position you are applying for.
-Enrolling in short courses or bootcamps can help you learn and acquire the necessary skills.
+Enrolling in short courses, bootcamps, or certificate programs can help you learn and acquire the necessary skills.
 Look for training centers that offer programs in the field you want to work in.

 Get Work Experience

 Employers are looking for candidates with demonstrated hands-on experience, particularly for job postings that do not require a specific degree.
 Internships and apprenticeships can provide you with hands-on experience.
 You can also apply for entry-level positions to gain work experience.